 “It feels like your walking through the neighborhood with a friend”.
-This is the credit that Tissot van Patot got during a broadcast of Fox News.
+This is the credit that Tissot van Patot got during a broadcast of Fox News and Yahoo.
 That was a turning point for the company that he started in 2014.
 The number of website visitors increased ever since to the current number of 70.000 unique visitors per month.

 Later on, the idea came up to mind to create a virtual Red Light District tour.
 ‘I discussed the idea with my father in a café, and he told me to finally right down the ideas that I had in my head.’
 Tissot van Patot lays a couple of scribbled bear mats on the table.
 ‘This is the first concept idea’, he says.
 ‘Neighborhood stories; flexible; exciting / unique; no big groups; never get lost,” he reads out loud.
 On another mat, under the heading What do I need?; ‘stories, technology; routes / maps / photos; payment system; sharing ‘.
 It was the start of the recently launched Red Light District Amsterdam Tour App.

 Tissot from Patot did the research himself and wrote the script together with an employee.
 He was surprised by the enthusiastic reception for his idea.
 Storytellers worked pro bono.
 Although a number of companies are mentioned by name, there is no sponsorship or commission, he stresses.
 ‘And the Amsterdam tour app can also help with the reduction of the number of groups and improving the traffic flow in the Red Light District.’